 Saturday, March 7 @ 2:30 p.m., Main Lobby

-To celebrate the iconic styles of Civil War-era facial hair, participants with beards and mustaches will get to compete in several categories based on Civil War and USS Monitor historical figures.
-Categories coming soon.
+To celebrate the iconic styles of Civil War-era facial hair, participants with beards and mustaches will get to compete in one of several categories based on Civil War and USS Monitor historical figures.
+Categories are below.

 Judges of the competition will include local celebrities, the Hampton Roads Beard and Stache Society, and of course, Abraham Lincoln.
 It is free to enter with Museum admission, but donations to the Peninsula Food Bank are strongly suggested.
 There will be a collection box at the registration table.

 There will be one winner for each category.
 Prizes will vary per category but include beard-styling products, gift cards and Museum memberships.

 Judges will vote by ballot amongst 1st place winners for Best in Show.